leanprover-community/lean4-mode/README.md

 Installation
 ============

+Before using this major mode, you need to [install Lean 4](https://leanprover.github.io/lean4/doc/setup.html#basic-setup).

 To use `lean4-mode` in Emacs, add the following to your `init.el`:
 ```
 ;; You need to modify the following line